hotstepper13/alexa-gira-bridge/README.md

 [![Build Status](https://travis-ci.org/hotstepper13/alexa-gira-bridge.svg?branch=master)](https://travis-ci.org/hotstepper13/alexa-gira-bridge)

 # NOTE
-Since there was nearly a year without any change, i messed up the build process.
-Therefore, releases 2.0.14 and 2.0.15 contained wrongly packed artifacts and i decided to remove them.
+Version 3.0 and onwards work natively with GiraHomeserver version 4.8 or newer and WITHOUT any additional requirement (no custom skill, no plugin in homeserver needed)

+Older versions are no longer supported as the code base has changes completely

 # alexa-gira-bridge
 This is a proof of concept / personal application for device discovery using Hue IDs in order to connect with a custom logic module inside the Gira Homeserver in your local network without the need to any lamdba node or internet communication beside the alexa voice services itself.

-You will need a custom logic controller in your gir homeserver.
-This project is able to work with https://github.com/Picpol/HS-AmazonEcho
+~~You will need a custom logic controller in your gira homeserver.
+This project is able to work with https://github.com/Picpol/HS-AmazonEcho~~
-You may see the (german) thread in the knx-user-forum https://knx-user-forum.de/forum/%C3%B6ffentlicher-bereich/knx-eib-forum/1010815-amazon-echo-logikbaustein
+~~You may see the (german) thread in the knx-user-forum https://knx-user-forum.de/forum/%C3%B6ffentlicher-bereich/knx-eib-forum/1010815-amazon-echo-logikbaustein~~

 Execute without parameters to get usage information